xamarin/Xamarin.Forms.CarouselView/readme.md

 ## Projects
 Project files have been modified to enable build features that simplify maintaining a CI infrastructure at the expense of tooling.
 The main tooling break are design time features of Visual Studio which modify project files because, without VSIP integration, Visual Studio in unaware of the new conventions.
 For example, adding a new file Android specific file via Visual Studio to [`CarouselView.csproj`][2] will require moving the `<Compile Include="NewAndroidFile.cs">` element to live under `<ItemGroup Condition=" '$(MobilePlatform)' == '$(AndroidMobilePlatformId)'" >`.

 Until VSIP integration is available, manual edits are more easily made after installing [EditProj][1].
-For more extensive edits, unload all projects under `src` and open project files from the shared project (`.repo`)[.repo].
-The `.repo` project includes all msbuild files which allows for global search and replace of msbuild symbols.
-The shell alias `ts` will touch the solution file which has the effect of reloading changes made to msbuild files which are included by project files (which are otherwise cashed once at startup and never refreshed).
+For more extensive edits, unload all projects under `src` and open project files from the shared project [`.repo`](.repo.shproj).
+The `.repo` project includes all msbuild files.
+This allows for global search and replace of msbuild symbols.
+The shell alias `ts` touches the solution file which has the effect of reloading changes made to msbuild files which are included by project files which are otherwise cashed once at startup and never refreshed.

 ### General Project Template
 Project files all conform to the following general template sections of which are described in subsequent sections.